-If you have Raspbian Jessie, VNC Server is included with your Raspberry Pi.
+If you have Raspberry Pi OS (previously called Raspbian) Jessie, VNC Server is included with your Raspberry Pi.
 It’s completely free for non-commercial use; it just needs to be enabled.

 *You’ll also need a VNC Viewer application for the Windows, Mac or Linux computer, or iOS or Android mobile device you want to control your Pi from.
 Get VNC Viewer.

 VNC Server is included with Raspberry Pi OS (previously called Raspbian) but you still have to enable it.

 *If you have an earlier version of Raspberry Pi OS (previously called Raspbian), or a different Linux distribution, you can install VNC Server yourself.

 First, run the following commands to make sure you have the latest version: